Troubleshooting and doing your own AC repair in Huntsville, Alabama, can appear like a lot of hassle.

-If you rely on a smart thermostat, such as one made by Nest, Ecobee, Lux, Honeywell or Bosch, check the manufacturer’s website for troubleshooting.
-If you’re still having problems, contact us at 256-801-4701 for help.
+If you have a smart thermostat, like one made by Nest, Ecobee, Lux, Honeywell or Bosch, look at the manufacturer’s website for assistance.
+If you still can’t get it to work, contact us at 256-801-4701 for assistance.

-If your pan involves a pump, locate the float switch.
-If the mechanism is “up” and there’s liquid in the pan, you could need to get a new pump.
+If your pan has a pump, find the float switch.
+If the lever is “up” and there’s water in the pan, you could need to get a new pump.
 Reach us at 256-801-4701 for help.

 2. AC Blows Warm Air